 - Promote it to existing prospects via email

-- Amplify to new prospects via ads
+- Amplify new prospects via ads

 - Do a run-through: Don’t assume it’ll be alright on the night!
 Practice before the event, asking someone to join as a guest, so you can figure out the technical elements of your podcast platform and choose a suitable backdrop.

-Strategy 6: Build Actionable Landing Pages
+Strategy 6: Build actionable landing pages

 - Making it clear to your audience what action you want them to take

-- Making it simple for them to do so
+- Making it simple for them to do

 Let’s take a look at the homepage for Hollander Law Firm to see this in action:

-Strategy 7: Incorporate Trust Factors
+Strategy 7: Incorporate trust factors

-Again, taking a look at the personal injury space, Attorney Brian White uses client testimonials to demonstrate trustworthiness:
+Attorney Brian White uses client testimonials to demonstrate trustworthiness:

 - Realtors can speak to the value or number of properties they’ve sold in a given period by optimizing their real estate business

-- Recruiters can state the average time it takes them to place a new hire, or how many candidates they’ve placed
+- Recruiters can state the average time it takes them to place a new hire or how many candidates they’ve placed

 So what have we learned here?